 Notes

-• Pork Chops: you might find several different types of pork chops at the grocery store.
+• You might find several different types of pork chops at the grocery store.
 For this recipe, I used bone-in pork loin chops.
 I recommend bone-in pork chops because they are more flavorful and can help prevent the pork chops from overcooking.
-That being said, you can use boneless pork chops in this recipe, if that’s what you prefer.
+That being said, you can use boneless pork chops in this recipe, if you prefer.

-• Why do you sear the pork chops before slow cooking them?
-Searing the pork chops helps caramelize the outside of the meat, adding a depth of flavor and color to the pork chops that otherwise would not be possible.
+• I always recommend searing the pork chops before slow cooking them.
+This helps caramelize the outside of the meat, adding a depth of flavor and color to the pork chops that otherwise would not be possible.

-• Do I have to make the gravy?
-Nope!
-If you’d like to skip the gravy, you can simply serve the pork chops straight from the slow cooker and skip the step of adding the cornstarch and water to the liquid in the slow cooker.
+• If you’d like to skip the gravy, you can simply serve the pork chops straight from the slow cooker and skip the step of adding the cornstarch and water to the liquid in the slow cooker.

-• Can I use frozen pork chops to make this recipe?
-I do not recommend adding frozen pork chops straight to the crock pot, as there is a risk of the meat cooking unevenly and causing foodborne illness.
+• I do not recommend adding frozen pork chops straight to the crock pot, as it will take them longer to reach a safe internal temperature.
 Instead I recommend thawing the pork chops either 1-2 days in advance in the refrigerator, or in the microwave using the defrost setting.

 Nutrition Facts